Ircama/osm-carto-tutorials/_notes/how-to-contribute.md

 This is a paragraph that for some reason we want yellow.
 {: .yellow}

+This is a paragraph that for some reason we want gold.
+{: .gold}

 This is a paragraph that for some reason we want blue.
 {: .blue}